 GH Wildlife group

-September 2020 saw the 25th anniversary of the Town Council giving the Henley Wildlife Group a licence agreement to manage parts of Mill Meadows for wildlife.
-We have also maintained a watching brief on the other wildlife areas such as the Valley Road chalk bank, Gillotts Field, the Greys Road embankment, Tilebarn Wood and the Holy Trinity churchyard.
+We have also maintained a watching brief on other wildlife areas such as Tilebarn Wood and the Holy Trinity churchyard.

-We have conservation sessions on the Meadows on the first Wednesday of the month from 9.30 to 12.30 although occasionally we move them to the chalk bank or Gillotts Field.
-We meet in the River & Rowing Museum’s car park.
-For more information contact Sally Rankin, [email protected] , landline 01491 578633 or 07941 207687.
+Work parties take place on Mill and Marsh Meadows on the first Wednesday of the month from 9:30 to 12:30, although occasionally we move them to the chalk bank or Gillotts Field.
+We meet in the Mill Meadows car park just beyond the entrance to the River & Rowing Museum.
+Anyone interested in helping to maintain the wildlife areas on the Meadows is welcome.
+For more information, please contact Sally Rankin, [email protected] , landline 01491 578633 or mobile 07941 207687.